-One of the reasons David finds it gratifying to teach at Lynn is that the University stresses individualized attention to its students.
+One of the reasons David Fleisher finds it gratifying to teach at Lynn is that the University stresses individualized attention to its students.
 He also appreciates Lynn’s emphasis on and encouragement of faculty development in one’s discipline.
-David teaches The Dialogues of Learning as well as English and theater courses.
+Fleisher teaches The Dialogues of Learning as well as English and theater courses.
 He is a playwright and has had many of his plays produced at theaters around the country and in Ireland.
 Several of his plays have been published, as well as a nonfiction book titled Death of an American: The Killing of John Singer.

 - B.A., University of Memphis

 - M.A., Instituto Allende, San Miguel de Allende, Mexico

 - Dialogues of Justice and Civic Life

 Fleisher is a winner of various awards and contests in playwriting.